thomasabishop/eolas/zk/VirtualMemory.md

 - There is a buffer between user mode processes and physical memory, meaning that memory cannot be accidentally corrupted by other processes in user space.

-When a process writes or reads from a virtual memory address this does not directly refer to a hardware memory location.
-The kernel translates this into a physical memory address but this is opaque to the user space process.
-In fact, the physical memory addresses could be distributed accross multiple non-contiguous locations such as cache and swap memory, not just DRAM.

-Although the physical memory may be distributed and non-contiguous, from the viewpoint of user space, the available virtual memory is contiguous.
+Because the physical memory is abstracted, it can be the case that the physical memory addresses are non-contiguous or even distributed accross different hardware components (such as the cache and swap).
+Despite this, the memory addresses will appear contiguous in virtual memory.
 Each user space process is presented with the same range of available memory addresses and the same total capacity.

-Because this is virtual, there is no risk of one process reading or overwriting the address of another.
-The same virtual address for multiple programs maps to different physical addresses.

-// Next: more memory offered than is physically available.
+It is possible for the kernel to present user space with an available virtual memory capcacity that actually exceeds the current physical capacity of the
+machine:

+> _It's possible for the kernel and all running processes to request more bytes
+> of virtual memory than the total size of RAM.
+In that situation, the OS can
+> move move bytes of memory to secondary storage to make room in RAM for newly
+> requested memory._

+_How Computers Really Work_ (2021) p.206

+// Next: the kernel also uses virtual memory however isn't also responsible for the appportioning of virtual memory.
+Confused.

 ![](/img/virtual-memory-diagram.jpg)